rhostettler/latex/README.md

 2. Create symlinks to the classes in the `classes` directory in `$TEXMFHOME/tex/latex`,
 3. Create symlinks to the packages in the `packages` directory in `$TEXMFHOME/tex/latex`.

-On a fresh installation, run `bootstrap.sh` instead.
-This will:
+On a fresh installation, you should:

-1. Create the folders `.local/share/texmf/tex/latex` and `.local/share/texmf/bibtex/bib`,
+1. Create the folders `$HOME/.local/share/texmf/tex/latex` and `$HOME/.local/share/texmf/bibtex/bib`,
 2. Setup the `$TEXMFHOME` variable in `$HOME/.profile`,
 3. Run `install.sh` as above.